 Yvonne Erwin, President, and is a legal assistant at Carnahan, Evans, Cantwell & Brown, P.C. in Springfield.
 Yvonne writes women’s interest books.
 Her first novel, The Discovery of Joy tells the struggles and triumphs of three women, released in 2014.
 The Sisters of Madelaine Lane was published in 2016.
 She also co-authored a book, A Glimpse of Glory: My Journey to Heaven and Back.
 Yvonne is a member of Missouri Writers’ Guild and also the Ozarks Romance Authors.
 Yvonne lives in Springfield, Missouri, with her black lab, Ella.
 Yvonne has served the Guild as past President, Vice President, and Secretary.

 Candy Simonson, Vice President and Newsletter Editor, has served the Guild as past Treasurer and Director-at-Large.
 Candy writes Christian fiction/family drama and mystery.
 Her award-winning short stories and essays have been published in five anthologies, and almost 400 articles have appeared in national print and online magazines.
 Her Young Adult family drama trilogy: Love’s Journey Home (2013), Love Looks Back (2015), and Love’s Amazing Grace(2015), and anthology of 26-sentence flash fiction stories, A Quick Read, can be found on Amazon.com.
-She is also a member of Columbia Chapter of the Missouri Writers’ Guild and several online writing groups.
+In 2017, she published Thoughts for Evening Time, A Devotional and co-authored a children’s story coloring book with original art, All Beautiful Creatures.
 Now retired from a career in technology training, she lives in Strafford, Missouri, with her husband, Tim.

 John Cawlfield, Secretary, is the Branch Manager for Schraad and Associates, the largest independent food broker in the Central United States.
 He attended Missouri State University earning a degree in Psychology.
 John writes under the pen name J.C.
 Fields.
 His interest in writing started in high school but took a back seat while he and his wife raised their two sons.
 In 2006, he opened his laptop and starting putting words on paper again.
 His first crime thriller, The Fugitive Trail, was released in 2015 followed by The Assassin’s Trail in 2016.
-Both are available on Amazon.com.
+Both are available on Amazon.com in print, e-book, and audio.
+The Imposter’s Trail hopes to be released in 2017.
 Research for his novels started while traveling extensively throughout the United States.
 John served as Treasurer of the Guild for two years.
 He is also a member of the Missouri Writers Guild.
 Currently, he resides in Battlefield, Missouri with his wife, Connie and their rescue cat, Asia.

 Lynette Garrison, Treasurer